RBergeron/Machine_learning_data_prep_intro/README.md

 # Outliers
-## An introduction to handling outliers using Python
+An introduction to handling outliers using Python

----
+## Summary
 This is a presentation about outliers delivered to the [Orlando Machine Learning and Data Science Meetup Group (OMLDS)](https://www.meetup.com/Orlando-MLDS/) on October 26, 2021 during an online Lunch and Learn session.

+Outliers are a a fundamental concept to understand in machine learning and statistics.
+This presentation uses EPA fuel efficiency data as a real world example of how outliers can lead us to identify new and interesting groups/subsets within data.

 Small snippets of Python code are highlighted in the presentation slides.
-The full code is in the Python notebook included with this repository.
+The full code is in the notebook within this repository.
+For those seeking to grow python visual graphing skills, the code shows a method using Seaborn regplots overlayed with scatter plots to highlight outliers with a different color, something not inherent in the Seaborn regplot.

 ---
 ## Presentation Slides